All data lakes and warehouses have technical challenges. In this post, I will cover some of them.

 Again, let us repair a hypothetical bug on line 1.
 We need to revert the changes done to <data table 1> and execute the repaired code for it.
 In practice, we need to re-read the original source data and execute the full processing history for it.
 We hope we have the processing history stored somewhere.
 In addition, we hope nobody bypassed the process by making some manual changes or so – most likely a false hope.

 To make things even worse, we typically have multiple modules that depend on each other.
 For example, we might store data warehouse modification code, data mart code and permission management code in different repositories.
-Interdependent ordering is rarely stored, and we need to painfully re-execute everything manually in guessed order.
+Interdependency graph information is rarely stored, and we need to painfully re-execute everything manually in guessed order.

 The same situation appears if we want to create one more identical infrastructure environment for, say, testing purposes.

 To be precise, we can use the functional/imperative style workflow for SQL development by, e.g., having multiple table versions.
 This is cumbersome and rarely done.
-Moreover, databases might also support writing non-SQL code via a component called stored procedures.
-However, they are not meant to replace SQL but add some more functionality on top of it.
+Moreover, databases might also support writing non-SQL code with components like stored procedures.
+However, they are not meant to replace SQL but to add some more functionality on top of it.

 We have gone through some major challenges that are common for third-party cloud tools, data lake solutions and data warehouse products in a continuously deployed development environment.